bitcloud2/smogsentry/README.md

 LinkedIn: https://www.linkedin.com/in/jeffreyroach22

 ### Description
 It was recently discovered that Volkswagen installed software in their diesel cars that allow them to cheat on the air emissions test.
-The EPA gives scores between 1 and 10 based on these tests, so low emissions mean high scores.
+The EPA gives scores between 1 and 10 based on these tests, and low emissions mean high scores.
 In light of the Volkswagen scandal, which cars have accurate test results and which ones don’t?
 That’s where SmogSentry comes in.

 SmogSentry uses a car’s specifications such as weight, horsepower, and miles per gallon to predict the car’s air pollution score.
 Most of the data came from the EPA’s green guide for 2015, while the rest of the car specifications came from a web scrape of the popular car website, Motortrend.